-Mr. Leung Chi Tien Steve (Chairman) Ms. Chan Siu Wan (appointed on 30 November 2020)
+Mr. Leung Chi Tien Steve (Chairman) Ms. Chan Siu Wan

 Independent Non-executive Directors

 Mr. How Sze Ming Mr. Ng Wai Hung Mr. Chan Kam Kwan Jason

 In accordance with article 84 of the articles of association of the Company (the "Articles of Association"), one-third of the Directors shall retire by rotation, and being eligible, have offered themselves for re-election at the annual general meeting.